Download the Members' Congressional Handbook

 b.
 Campaign funds may be used to defray official expenses in certain limited circumstances where authorized by the Committee on Ethics.
 Pursuant to House Rule XXIV, clause 2, campaign funds cannot be used to defray official expenses for communications (including franked mail), compensation for services, office space, furniture, equipment or information technology services (excluding handheld communications devices).
 Contact the Committee on Ethics at x57103 for guidance on use of campaign funds for official purposes.

-4. A Member may not accept from any private source in-kind support having monetary value for an official activity.
+4. A Member may not accept from any private source in-kind support having monetary value for an official activity, except for support provided by an entity qualified under § 170(c) of the Internal Revenue Code in co-sponsoring a constituent service event consistent with the applicable regulations.

 5. Only appropriated funds, not personal or unofficial funds, may be used to pay formail sent under the frank.